About the Clinic:

 Academic Component: The Mediation Clinic seminar meets Tu/Th from 9:40-11:50.
 There is an intensive 2-day training early in the semester.
 Students learn mediation theory and practice, analyze conflict dynamics, develop strategies and techniques, study ethical rules and policy issues, engage in simulation and role-playing exercises, and provide and receive constructive feedback.
 Students submit three self-assessment essays (beginning, mid-term, and end of semester).
 In the last few seminars, student teams give presentations on topics of their choice.
 Student teams facilitate case “rounds” discussions throughout the semester.

-Fieldwork Component: Mon.-Thurs. the UC Hastings Mediation Clinic serves as the “Mediation Department” for the Superior Court of San Francisco Small Claims Court, offering free and immediate mediation to self-represented litigants who appear for trial.
+Fieldwork Component: The UC Hastings Mediation Clinic serves as the “Mediation Department” for the Superior Court of San Francisco Small Claims Court, offering free and immediate mediation to self-represented litigants who appear for trial.
 Two students are assigned to each of the 7 court calendars every week.
-Student teams also mediate retaliation cases on behalf of the California Department of Industrial Relations and observe professional mediators in a variety of cases (e.g., civil rights, Americans with Disabilities Act cases, employment, discrimination, police/civilian disputes).
+Student teams also mediate discrimination cases on behalf of the State of California Department of Fair Employment and Housing and the San Francisco Human Rights Commission and observe professional mediators in a variety of cases (e.g., civil rights, Americans with Disabilities Act cases, employment, discrimination, police/civilian disputes).
 Students regularly write reflection and observation papers about their mediations and court appearances.

 Units: Students receive 6 units.
 The 3-unit non-GPA class and 3-unit fieldwork component, graded pass-fail, must be taken concurrently.